devopsdojoconsortium/dojoconsortium.org/content/en/docs/metrics/velocity.md

 ---
 type: docs
 weight: 10
-title: Velocity / Throughput
+title: "Velocity / Throughput"
+linkTitle: "Velocity"
+description: >
+  Amount of work completed per iteration - team capacity planning metric that should be used carefully, not as productivity measure

-tags:
+tags: ["Metrics", "Planning"]
-  - metrics
 ---

 The average amount of the backlog delivered during a sprint by the team.
 Used by the product team for planning.
 There is no such thing as good or bad velocity.
 This is commonly misunderstood to be a productivity metric.
 It is not.